borntofrappe/data-analysis-with-python/medical-data-visualizer/README.md

   If the value of `cholesterol` or `gluc` is 1 make the value 0.
 If the value is more than 1 make the value 1.

-- convert the data into long format and create the bar plot with seaborn's `catplot()` function
+- convert the data into long format and create the count plot with seaborn's `catplot()` function

 - clean the data by filtering out the following patient segments, assumed to represent incorrect data: